10kh-at-rb/poodr/README.md

 starts the game.
 It is a two dimensional array.
 For a 1 player game the snake will start at [[0,0],[0,1]] if its a two player game the second snake will be added at [[19,0], [19, 1]].
 Those two positions represent the top-left and bottom-left of the board.
-It is set to `this.segments` which to the snake actually represents its body.
+It is set to `this.segments` which does double duty of representing the position of the snake on the board and the snakes "body".
+For instance we grow the snake by adding a segment to `this.segments`x

  ![snake_starting_position](images/snake_start.png)